sitionix/forge-it/README.md

       tx-policy: REQUIRES_NEW    # REQUIRED | REQUIRES_NEW | MANDATORY
 ```

+### Runtime wiring and failure modes
+- Internal mode starts a Testcontainer and publishes runtime connection values under
+  `forge-it.postgresql.connection.*` so the data source can bind to the container.
+- External mode requires `forge-it.modules.postgresql.connection.host` and
+  `forge-it.modules.postgresql.connection.port` (or an explicit `jdbc-url`); missing values
+  fail fast during context startup.
+- If `tx-policy` is `MANDATORY`, graph execution must run inside `@Transactional` or a
+  `ForgeItConfigurationException` is raised.
+- When `paths.ddl.path` is blank, schema initialization is skipped.

 ### Schema, constraints, and seed scripts
 SQL scripts execute deterministically: everything under `schema/`, then `constraints/`,
 then `data/`, and finally any other folder (treated as `custom`).
 Inside a phase,